Subscribe

 Home remedies

 • Balms.
 Paw balms can soothe your dog’s feet by providing nutrition and moisturization.
-You can find paw balms at your local pet store, or make your own with dog-friendly ingredients such as coconut oil and beeswax.
+You can find paw balms at your local pet store or make your own with dog-friendly ingredients such as coconut oil and beeswax.

 Interdigital cyst removal cost

-How long do interdigital cysts last
+How long do interdigital cysts last?

 Preventing interdigital cysts

-Although you might not be able to completely eliminate your dog’s chances of getting an interdigital cyst, there are some things you can do to help such as:
+Although you might not be able to completely eliminate your dog’s chances of getting an interdigital cyst, there are some things you can do to help, such as:

 Monitor their feet daily — Make a habit of checking their feet while you’re giving them their good morning or good night belly rub.
-Catching interstitial cysts early can help them heal faster and lessens the likelihood of requiring extensive treatment such as surgery or CO2 therapy.
+Catching interstitial cysts early can help them heal faster and lessen the likelihood of requiring extensive treatment such as surgery or CO2 therapy.

 Treat allergies — Recognize the signs of allergies in dogs, such as licking their paws or scratching.
 Talk to your veterinarian about treatment options.

 Keep their feet dry — Towel off your dog’s feet after their bath or rainy walk to avoid fungal and bacterial infections.
-Be sure to rub in between their toes to dry their webbing.
+Be sure to rub between their toes to dry their webbing.

 Frequently asked questions